JonnyBanana/Wifi-Pineapple-IP-Configurator/README.md

 # Pineapple-IP-Configurator

-<h3>A Windows Utility to Help to Setup Network 4 the Hak5 Wifi Pineapple Devices</h3>
+<h3>A Windows Utility to Help to Setup Network for Wifi Pineapple Devices</h3>

 <BR>